pmacelli/comodojo-installer/docs/source/install.rst

         }
     }

-More details about configuration statements are availble in :ref:`general-configuration`.
+.. seealso:: More details in :ref:`general-configuration`.

 Requirements
 ************

-To work properly, comodojo/comodojo-installer requires PHP >=5.6.0 and composer-plugin-api > 1.0
+To work properly, comodojo/comodojo-installer requires:

+- PHP >= 5.6.0
+- composer-plugin-api > 1.0